tarwn/lessthandot-hugo/blogs/content/posts/2015-07-29-5-questions-with-russ-thomas.md

 2. Book of Mormon – yep, I'm Mormon

-3. And let's see… probably the Martian – great book, especially for someone stranded and deserted.
+3. And let's see... probably the Martian – great book, especially for someone stranded and deserted.

 **There's a lot of talk about getting kids involved in STEM early to help them choose that as a career path.
 As a dad, what are your thoughts on that?**